-3.5.
-Discussion
+E. Discussion

-The qualitative results obtained in experiments e_1 and e_2 were not in favor of collaboration mechanisms (D1, D2, D3).
-This give us evidence that the traditional mechanisms offered in the FPS videogame are not sufficient and are not presented in the best way; therefore, it is interesting to propose tools that include contextual information to enhace collaborations.
-The evaluation also helped us identify social behaviors that could be studied in greater depth, for example, identification of moods, detection of group patterns, and recognition of social interactions, to name few.
-This information can be considered as awareness, which helps the users to know the state of the activity undertaken.
-Therefore, the awareness and social behaviors identified in these experiments can be used to measure the relevance of users (i.e. Social Presence) within a Groupware System, which would allow to have new systems sensitive to such information.
+The obtained results with the Likert instrument in $e_1$ and $e_2$ were opposite with respect to collaboration mechanisms (D1, D2, D3).
+This give us evidence that the traditional mechanisms offered in the FPS videogame are not sufficient and are not presented in the best way; therefore, it is interesting to propose better tools that include contextual information to make a more efficient collaboration.
+Finally, the evaluation also helped us identify social behaviors that could be studied in greater depth, for example, identification of moods, detection of group patterns, and recognition of social interactions, to name few.